-Are you looking for places where young children can volunteer in Spartanburg?
-We’ve come up with several places where young kids can volunteer, as well as places where kids can take donations in Spartanburg.
+Are you looking for volunteer opportunities in Spartanburg for young children to participate?
+We’ve come up with several places where young kids can volunteer and where kids can take donations in Spartanburg.
 Peruse the list and find a Spartanburg location that will motivate your child to give.

 More and more, families are using the holiday season to spread kindness and teach children the spirit of giving.